Salvador Bahia, Brazil Travel Guide

 Experiencing Rio Vermelho’s lively street food scene at night (Largo de Santana) is another unique cultural and culinary event.

-Look for cooking classes that include a market visit.
-This step strengthens the learning experience and reveals ingredient origins.
+Look for culinary use classes that include a market visit.
+This step makes the stronger learning experience and reveals ingredient origins.